SEND (Local and School Offer)

 The Valley Partnership is committed to providing an appropriate and high quality education to all the children living in our local area.
 We believe that all children, including those identified as having a special educational need or a disability (SEND) have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school.

-Our SENDCO Charlotte Monk is currently on Maternity Leave.
-In her absence, Mrs Eveleigh and Mrs Whitlock are our acting SENDCOs and can be contacted through the Webber’s school office at firstname.lastname@example.org or on 01823 672510.
+Our SENDCO Charlotte Monk is currently on maternity leave and Mrs Whitlock is covering as acting SENDCO in her absence.
+She can be contacted through the Webber’s school office at email@example.com or on 01823 672510.

 This section of our website seeks to provide information about our local offer and links to other sources of information.